-State Program Name: Emergency Solutions Grant Program CARES Act Program Using these percentages, the ESG-CV funding is estimated as follows: Shelter, Services & Outreach - \$3,935,634 Homeless Prevention and Rapid Re-housing - \$3,935,633 State Program Admin (8% of the total allocation) - \$874,585 Describe threshold factors and grant size limits.
-There are no threshold factors for the Emergency Solutions Grant ESG-CV Program.
-There is no maximum award amount for ESG-CV.
+State Program Name: Emergency Solutions Grant Program CARES Act Program (ESG-CV1 Phase I) however, 12% has been allocated from ESG-CV2, yielding a total of 10% for program administration.
+This is equal to the 10% allowable amount for ESG-CV.
+Describe threshold factors and grant size limits.
+There were no threshold factors for the Emergency Solutions Grant ESG-CV Program.
+There was no maximum award amount for ESG-CV.
 What are the outcome measures expected as a result of the method of distribution?
-Recipients of ESG-CV funds will identify measures of success and expected outcomes.
-Activities must help prevent, prepare for and respond to the coronavirus pandemic as it relates to the homeless community and those at risk of becoming homeless.
-Activities will also achieve one or more ESG objectives, including street outreach to unsheltered homeless individuals and families, providing emergency shelter or essential services for individuals and families who have become homeless, rapidly rehousing individuals and families to shorten their episode of homelessness, and preventing homelessness for families and individuals at risk of becoming homeless.
-Actual proposed outcomes will reflect funds that will actually be available as a result of the ESG-CV amount awarded.
+Recipients of ESG-CV funds identified measures of success and expected outcomes.
+Activities had to be designed to help prevent, prepare for and respond to the coronavirus pandemic as it relates to the homeless community and those at risk of becoming homeless.
+Activities also had to achieve one or more ESG objectives, including street outreach to unsheltered homeless individuals and families, providing emergency shelter or essential services for individuals and families who have become homeless, rapidly rehousing individuals and families to shorten their episode of homelessness, and preventing homelessness for families and individuals at risk of becoming homeless.
+Actual proposed outcomes reflect funds that actually be available as a result of the ESG-CV amount awarded.